Last Updated 9/27/2018.

-If you've set up Custom Data tracking or have added Custom Variables to your Partners, you can see which fields are being passed through into your account under the Manage Custom Data button.
+If you have purchased Feathr ID (formerly CRM) or you've set up Custom Data tracking, you can see which fields are being passed through into your account under the Manage Custom Data button.
 From here you edit custom data by renaming or merging your fields.

 Learn more about managing custom data values here.